Oxbow lake: Geology

 The effect of the secondary flow can be demonstrated using a circular bowl.
 Partly fill the bowl with water and sprinkle dense particles such as sand or rice into the bowl.
 Set the water into circular motion with one hand or a spoon.
 The dense particles quickly sweep into a neat pile in the center of the bowl.
 This is the mechanism that leads to the formation of point bars and contributes to the formation of oxbow lakes.
 The primary flow of water in the bowl is circular and the streamlines are concentric with the side of the bowl.
 However, the secondary flow of the boundary layer across the floor of the bowl is inward toward the center.
 The primary flow might be expected to fling the dense particles to the perimeter of the bowl, but instead the secondary flow sweeps the particles toward the center.

 The curved path of a river around a bend makes the water's surface slightly higher on the outside of the bend than on the inside.
 As a result, at any elevation within the river, water pressure is slightly greater near the outside of the bend than on the inside.
 A pressure gradient toward the convex bank provides the centripetal force necessary for each parcel of water to follow its curved path.

 The boundary layer that flows along the river floor does not move fast enough to balance the pressure gradient laterally across the river.
 It responds to this pressure gradient, and its velocity is partly downstream and partly across the river toward the convex bank.
 As it flows along the floor of the river, it sweeps loose material toward the convex bank.
 This flow of the boundary layer is significantly different from the speed and direction of the primary flow of the river, and is part of the river's secondary flow.

 River flood plains that contain rivers with a highly sinuous platform are populated by longer oxbow lakes than those with low sinuosity.
 This is because rivers with high sinuosity have larger meanders, and greater opportunity for longer lakes to form.
 Rivers with lower sinuosity are characterized by fewer cutoffs and shorter oxbow lakes due to the shorter distance of their meanders.

 Oxbow lake ecology

-Oxbow lakes form favorable habitats for wildlife communities.
-These often have unique characteristics.
-For example, the numerous oxbow lakes of the Amazon River are a favorable habitat for the giant river otter.
+Oxbow lakes serve as important wetland ecosystems.
+In the United States, oxbow lakes serve as the primary habitat for water tupelo and the iconic bald cypress.
+The numerous oxbow lakes of the Amazon River are a favorable habitat for the giant river otter.
 Oxbow lakes may also be suitable locations for aquaculture.

 Oxbow lakes contribute to the health of a river ecosystem by trapping sediments and agricultural runoff, thereby removing them from the main river flow.
 However, this is destructive of the oxbow lake ecosystem itself.
 Oxbow lakes are also vulnerable to heavy metal contamination from industrial sources.